AnkitAggrwal/Shodh-ai-Task/Final_report.md

 ### 3.3.
 Analysis of Metric
 * *Why Estimated Policy Value?* This metric directly answers the business question.
 * It represents the *expected financial return (average profit/loss) per loan* if we were to deploy this RL agent's policy in the real world.
-* A positive value of 1924.2563 suggests the policy is, on average, profitable, while a negative value would suggest it loses money.
+* A positive value of 1924.2563 suggests the policy is profitable, while a negative value would suggest it loses money.
 This metric combines the probability of an outcome (which the DL model predicts) with the magnitude of that outcome (the financial reward/loss), which is what the business truly cares about.

 ---